Consensys/doc.goquorum/docs/HowTo/Use/DevNew.md

 }
 ```

-See the [GoQuorum API](../api) page for details on the `sendTransaction` call, which includes some modifications to the standard Ethereum call.
+See the [GoQuorum API](../../Reference/APIs/PrivacyAPI.md) page for details on the `sendTransaction` call, which includes some modifications to the standard Ethereum call.

 !!! info
-    See the Contract Design Considerations sections below for important points on creating GoQuorum contracts
+    See the Contract Design Considerations sections below for important points on creating GoQuorum contracts.

-## GoQuorum Contract Design Considerations
+## GoQuorum contract design considerations

 1. *Private contracts cannot update public contracts.*  This is because not all participants will be able to execute a private contract, and so if that contract can update a public contract, then each participant will end up with a different state for the public contract.
 2. *Once a contract has been made public, it can't later be made private.*  If you do need to make a public contract private, it would need to be deleted from the blockchain and a new private contract created.